OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ---
 ms.date: 05/03/2019
 description: Troubleshoot common problems in Excel custom functions.
-title: Troubleshoot custom functions (preview)
+title: Troubleshoot custom functions
 localization_priority: Priority
 ---
-# Troubleshoot custom functions (preview)
+# Troubleshoot custom functions

 When developing custom functions, you may encounter errors in the product while creating and testing your functions.